hammerheim-game/hammerheim-rules/5-warband & Scenarios.md

 2 handed weapon.
 If successful the opponent must fight without the designated weapon until he recovers it.
 The foe recovers his weapon in the first Recovery Phase out of Hand-to-Hand.
-Not vs. natural weaponry.
+Not vs. natural weaponry such as teeth/claws etc.

-Expert Axeman: Re-roll all failed hits with an Axe when being charging.
+Expert Axeman: A Warrior with this skill may re-roll any failed to-hit rolls with single-handed axes in the combat phase of the turn he charges.

 Finishing Move: The warrior may opt to forgo his usual number of attacks and make a single attack at an additional +2 Strength to its